-Networking is an appropriate professional activity.
-It is also an exchange of information; the most successful networkers view the process as relationship building and not a transaction.
-When you develop a networking contact you may not have any pertinent information to share with them immediately, however, you can always offer your help in the future.
+Networking is simply obtaining information and developing contacts through people you know.
+It is also an exchange of information; the most successful networkers view the process as relationship-building and not just a transaction.
+You can always offer your help in the future.

 Who do I connect with?